teamniteo/handbook/5_People/benefits.md

 ## Conferences

 We encourage you to attend conferences to improve your knowledge of a subject area and network with similar minded people.
-Try to give notice at least 10-14 days before at g a conference.
+Try to give notice at least 10-14 days before attending a conference.

 All conference expenses such as transport, accommodation, food, etc., are covered by your Allowance.
 To make sure you don't run out, you get a bonus for every day of the conference.